dtr-org/unit-e-desktop/README.md

    * `--v` – enable verbose logging to the terminal.
    * `--devtools` – automatically open Chrome Developer Tools on client launch.
    * `--devport=XXX` – connect to the Angular development server on a port other than the default of 4200.
-   * `-regtest` – use the testing environment and connect to a daemon launched in regtest mode.
+   * `--regtest` – use the testing environment and connect to a daemon launched in regtest mode.
-   * `-testnet` – connect to a daemon launched in testnet mode.
+   * `--testnet` – connect to a daemon launched in testnet mode.

-Omitting both the `-regtest` and `-testnet` flags forces the Electron client to connect to a mainnet Unit-e daemon.
+Omitting both the `--regtest` and `--testnet` flags forces the Electron client to connect to a mainnet Unit-e daemon.

-Single-dash arguments will be passed to the Unit-e daemon, if it's launched by the Electron application.
-Double-dash arguments are only visible to the application itself.

 ### Running the unit tests